 First two-cylinder engine

-Renault designed the first two-cylinder engine, the basic module for the four-cylinder engine that powered the light vehicle Voiturette – with Marcel Renault at its wheel – to victory in the Paris-Vienna race.
+In 1902 Renault built its first two-cylinder engine, the base module for the four-cylinder engine under the hood of the light vehicle that Marcel Renault drove to victory in a race from Paris to Vienna.

 Creation of Société Renault Frères